Verifiable Credentials Overview

 When Verifiable Credentials are serialized in JSON, it is important to trust that the structure of a Credential may be interpreted in a consistent manner by all participants in the verifiable credential ecosystem.
 The Verifiable Credentials JSON Schema Specification [VC-JSON-SCHEMA] defines how [JSON-SCHEMA] can be used for that purpose.

 Credentials can be secured using two different mechanisms: enveloping proofs or embedded proofs.
-In both cases, a proof cryptographically secures a Credential (for example, using digital signatures).
+In both cases, a Credential is cryptographically secured by a proof (for example, using digital signatures).
 In the enveloping case, the proof wraps around the Credential, whereas embedded proofs are included in the serialization, alongside the Credential itself.

 A family of enveloping proofs is defined in the Securing Verifiable Credentials using JOSE and COSE [VC-JOSE-COSE] document, relying on technologies defined by the IETF.
 Other types of enveloping proofs may be specified by the community.